hunterdyar/Pinch/README.md

 - \+ (append) adds it's argument as a child to the one on the stack.
 Usually it's adding an item to a group.
 - | (pipe) is a transformation, it changes some attribute of the object on the top of the stack.
 - ~ (tilde) is a conversion.
-It alters (type casting/converting) the type on the stack, or otherwise significantly changes the object on the stack.
+It alters (type casting/converting) the object on the stack, or otherwise significantly changes the object on the stack.
+It only affects the topmost object.

-If you don't include an operator, but you're on the root of the stack (the base canvas) it will append for convenience.
-But the '+' symbol is recommended anyway for clarity.
+> If you don't include an operator, but you're on the root of the stack (the base canvas) it will append for convenience.
+The '+' symbol is always recommended anyway for clarity.

 ### Flow Operations
 [{] [identifier] [space-seperated parameters] [newline] [list of statements] [}]